gdelidaki/Product-Landing-Page/README.md

 # Product-Landing-Page
 Personal Project built from a user story (built with HTML - CSS for practice)

+Includes: Navigation bar links & Submit button have hover transitions / Clicking on each navigation bar link gets you to corresponding site section accounting for the size of the navigation bar / Form data (email) is retrieved and stored / Font-awesome icons

 See it live: https://vibrant-perlman-083127.netlify.app/

-Includes:

--Navigation bar links & Submit button have hover transitions

--Clicking on each navigation bar link gets you to corresponding site section accounting for the size of the navigation bar

--Form data (email) is retrieved and stored

--Font-awesome icons

 Used the below USER STORY as a guideline: